sefm-conference/2025/_pages/artifacts.md

 We aim to assess the artifacts themselves and not the quality of the research linked to the artifact, which is assessed by the SEFM 2024 program committee.
 However, **artifacts for tool papers** should at least meet the requirements for the **functional badge** for the paper to be eligible for acceptance.

 ## Important Dates
--	Artifact submission deadline: June 30th, 2024 (AOE)
+-	Artifact submission deadline: TO BE ANNOUNCED
--	Test phase notification: July 12th, 2024
+-	Test phase notification: TO BE ANNOUNCED
--	Author respond period: July 12th-July 18th, 2024 (AOE)
+-	Author respond period: TO BE ANNOUNCED
--	Artifact notification: August 15th, 2024
+-	Artifact notification: TO BE ANNOUNCED

 ## Awarded Badges
 SEFM awards the [Artifacts Available and Artifacts Evaluated badges of EAPLS](https://eapls.org/pages/artifact_badges/).